 As of July 2016, Labour has 515,000 members, the SNP 120,000, the Liberal Democrats 76,000, the Green Party (England and Wales) 55,500, UKIP 39,000 and Plaid Cymru 8,300.
 As of December 2013 (latest published figure) the Conservative Party had 149,800 members.
 Party membership (and income from membership) has risen notably since 2013, both in total and as a percentage of the electorate.Jump to full report >>

-According to the latest party press releases and media estimates (at 11 August 2015):
+According to the latest available estimates from political parties’ head offices, press releases and media estimates: